barryclark/jekyll-now/_posts/2017-10-25-azure-function-benchmark-for-net-4-7-vs-net-core-beta.md

 the performance look even nice.

-When comparing .net 4.7 precompiled vs .net 4.7 notÂ precompiled (csx) the result is very similar but the first call are slower.
+When comparing .net 4.7 precompiled vs .net 4.7 not precompiled (csx) the result is very similar but the first call are slower.

 When we look on .net core beta on Azure function it do not look good but this is just beta, so for final version I assume it can be much better.